Listen & Buy

 The Avison Ensemble, Pavlo Beznosiuk (director & violin)

 Charles Avison was long neglected, but is now being recognised as one of the most brilliant and accomplished English composers of the 18th century.
-These recently discovered 12 Concerti are based on Geminiani's opus 1 violin sonatas, are played on period instruments and are recorded here for the first time, by the group which has itself made a reputation as one of the finest instrumental ensembles in Europe.
-2 CD set on Divine Arts.
+These recently discovered 12 Concerti are based on Geminiani's opus 1 violin sonatas, are played on period instruments and are recorded here for the first time by the Avison Ensemble which has itself made a reputation as one of the finest instrumental ensembles in Europe.
+2 CD set on Divine Art.

 ADD TO CART Added...